klauspost/compress/gzhttp/README.md

 By default, some mime types will now be excluded.
 To re-enable compression of all types, use the `ContentTypeFilter(gzhttp.CompressAllContentTypeFilter)` option.

+### Flushing data

+The wrapper supports the [http.Flusher](https://golang.org/pkg/net/http/#Flusher) interface.

+The only caveat is that the writer may not yet have received enough bytes to determine if `MinSize` has been reached.
+In this case it will assume that the minimum size has been reached.

+If nothing has been written to the response writer, nothing will be flushed.

 ## License

 [Apache 2.0](LICENSE)